heiko-r/cloudflare-ddns/README.md

 Credits and Thanks
 ------------------

+ - [thatjpk](https://github.com/thatjpk) for figuring out all the complicated things ;-)
  - [CloudFlare](https://www.cloudflare.com/) for having an API and otherwise generally being cool.
- - [icanhazip.com](http://icanhazip.com/) for making grabbing your public IP from a script super easy.
+ - [ipv6-test.com](http://ipv6-test.com/) for making grabbing your public IP from a script super easy.